VertigoOne1/securia/README.md

 ## DONE

+- revamped the authentication for all services, and added ACL checks for get services as well to have a role of at least guest for GET, all other CRUD needs at least user, and user manipulation needs your user to be above any other user - done
+- cleaned up logger code and fixed scheduler code as well - done
+- migrated all services from flask to fastapi, and introduced asyncio - done
+- introduced /health endpoint so kubernetes can pay attention to it - done
+- bug - the containers do not exit/restart properly sometimes. such as when the api service is unavailable. - this is now much improved
 - improved authentication handling class for services that talk to the api, including token refresh handling - done
 - improved scheduler module code, it should no longer now be "blocking"
 - turfflehog scan confirms no secrets in repo - done